MinionAttack/conllu-conll-tool/README.md

 `$ ./conllu-to-conll.py --input conllu --output splitted --split true`

 - **conllu**: Directory (must have been created) inside the *output* folder where the *CoNLL-U* files to be splitted are located.
   - You can put the files directly or if you want to split several languages you can put the files in different folders (one for each language), but be aware that the script does not process more than one level of subdirectories.
   - Unless the code is modified, the split is **80% for the training phase** and **20% for the validation phase**.
-- **splitted**: Directory (must have been created) inside the *output* folder where the splitted (*train* and *dev*) *CoNLL-U* files shall be generated.
+- **splitted**: Directory (must have been created) inside the *output* folder where the splitted (*train* and *dev*) *CoNLL-U* files shall be created.
 - **true**: To do the split, the default value is set to *false*.

 ### 4. Clean up files